PyCOMPLETE/PyHEADTAIL/README.rst

 version is required (the Makefile is included in the source code version only).

-We recommend to use the Anaconda package manager (for Python 2.7) to simplify installing.
+We recommend to use the Anaconda package manager to simplify installing.
 You can obtain it from anaconda.org .

 Installation of PyHEADTAIL on linux (having git installed)